Esther Chapter 8

 8:16 The Jews had light, and gladness, and joy, and honor.

 8:17 And in every province, and in every single city, wherever the word of the king’s and his law touched, the Jews had joy and gladness, a feast and a good day.
-And many of the people of the land became Jews; for the fear of the Jews fell upon them.
+And many of the people of the land became Jews; for the fear of the Jews fell on them.

 9 Responses